google-deepmind/fancyflags/README.md

 TIP: Already a fancyflags user?
 Check out our [usage tips](#tips)!

-Defines a flat or nested dict flag, with familiar "dot" overrides for fields.
+The main feature of `fancyflags` is a nested dict flag, with familiar "dot" overrides for fields.
 These dict flags:

 *   Can be overridden with “dot” notation, similar to [`config_flags`](https://github.com/google/ml_collections#usage).